 Timberland brought the AR shopping experience into a ‘real world’ setting with its AR-powered mirror placed outside its retail outlets.
 The magic mirror virtually ‘dresses’ customers so they can see how they would look in specific outfits.

-The magic mirror is proving to be a great way to attract new customers as it managed to engage passers-by and drove brand awareness and a deeper customer experience.
-We won’t be surprised if retail outlets take inspiration from Timberland and place magic mirrors in-store to reduce fitting room queues and purchase uncertainty and deliver a seamless in-store shopping experience.
+The magic mirror concept continues to attract new customers as it manages to engage passers-by and drive brand awareness whilst delivering a seamless in-store shopping experience.
+We won’t be surprised if retail outlets take inspiration from Timberland and place magic mirrors in-store to reduce fitting room queues and purchase uncertainty.

 Asos’s See My Fit

-Online fashion giant Asos has released See My Fit, an AR-powered feature designed to enhance the digital shopping experience by helping customers visualise clothes in context worn on human models before purchasing.
+Online fashion giant Asos has enhanced its See My Fit AR-powered feature, designed to improve the digital shopping experience by helping customers visualise clothes in context worn on human models before purchasing.
 The tool digitally maps garments onto models in a realistic way, showing the size, cut and fit of each item on 16 different models with different body types, ethnicities, and ages.

 It’s time to augment